Polycystic Ovary Syndrome PCOS

-Polycystic ovary syndrome (PCOS), formerly known as the Stein-Leventhal syndrome, is a condition where at least two of the following occur and often all three:
+Polycystic ovary syndrome (PCOS) is a condition where at least two of the following occur and often all three:

 - At least 12 tiny cysts (follicles) develop in your ovaries.
 (Polycystic means many cysts.)